inanevin/LinaGX/README.md

 Recommended way of using LinaGX is to link it using CMake within your application.
 If you'd like to pre-complie yourself, you can still do so via CMake, but you also have to pre-compile the dependency libraries, such as SPIRV-Cross and glslang.

-CMake project offers only a single option, and it is to enable building of examples which are disabled by default.
-Use ```LINAGX_BUILD_EXAMPLES``` option.
+Example projects are disabled by default.
+Use ```LINAGX_BUILD_EXAMPLES``` option to enable them during CMake generation.

 ```shell
 cmake DLINAGX_BUILD_EXAMPLES=ON
 ```

-Or tick it on if you are using CMake GUI.
+By default, LinaGX builds for both Vulkan and DX12 on Windows for runtime switching between graphics APIs.
+If this is not required for your use case, you can use ```LINAGX_DISABLE_VK``` or ```LINAGX_DISABLE_DX12``` to disable one of the graphics backends.
+Using both options will fail CMake project generation.

 # [License (BSD 2-clause)](http://opensource.org/licenses/BSD-2-Clause)